 Distance from Seattle to Copalis Beach: 133 miles (2 hours, 23 minutes)

-Plan yourself a winter day trip from Seattle to Copalis Beach with your loved one to stay at one of their newly renovated cottages nestled on a cliff along the rugged Washington coast.
+Plan yourself a winter overnight trip from Seattle to Copalis Beach with your loved one to stay at one of their newly renovated cottages nestled on a cliff along the rugged Washington coast.

-You can certainly feel the classic charm of each cabin while having the opportunity to enjoy a modern and comfortable overnight.
+You can certainly feel the classic charm of each cabin while having the opportunity to enjoy a modern and comfortable overnight getaway.

 Olympic National Park transforms into a proper winter wonderland during the winter months and it is one of the top places to visit in Washington all year round, including during winter.
 It is also one of the most visited US national parks!